utdata/rwdir/docs/08-plots-more.md

 ## Saving 7 x 5 in image
 ```

 Using `ggsave` creates a higher-res image than other methods.
-It needs"
+It needs:

 - The path and name of the image, in quotes
 - the `plot =` variable to say which plot you are saving.
 (Your plot must already be saved into an R object for this method to work.)